- Enjoy walking tours of Hanoi and Ho Chi Minh City

-- Visit the Gulf of Tonkin and cruise gorgeous Hạ Long Bay
+- Visit the Gulf of Tonkin and cruise gorgeous Ha Long Bay

 - Travel up the Mekong Delta and visit floating markets

-|Day 1||Arrive in Hanoi||Hanoi|
+|Day 1||Arrive in Hanoi, Optional Activities||Hanoi|

 |Day 2||Bicycle Tour of Dong Ngac & Hanoi||Hanoi|

-|Day 5||Hội An City Tour||Hoi An|
+|Day 5||Transfer to Hoi An, City Tour||Hoi An|

-|Day 6||Bicycle Tour of Organic Farms & Fishing Villages||Hoi An|
+|Day 6||Bicycle Tour of Organic Farms & Villages||Hoi An|

-|Day 7||Ho Chi Minh City City Tour||Ho Chi Minh City|
+|Day 7||Transfer to Ho Chi Minh City, Guided Tour||Ho Chi Minh City|

 |Day 9||Transfer to Ho Chi Minh City||Ho Chi Minh City|

-Day 1: Arrive in Hanoi
+Day 1: Arrive in Hanoi, Optional Activities

-Dating to 3,000 BCE, Hanoi is one of the most ancient capitals in the world.
-That said, it's a mix of the old and the new—a city defined by the contradictions of a rapidly developing yet deeply traditional society.
+Welcome to Vietnam!
+Upon arrival at the airport in Hanoi, you'll transfer by private vehicle to your hotel.
+Dating to 3000 BCE, Hanoi is one of the most ancient capitals in the world, yet it's also a mix of the old and the new—a city defined by the contradictions of a rapidly developing yet deeply traditional society.
 Here glimmering office buildings sit alongside the French colonial Old Quarter.
-Rarely at rest, the kinetic energy of Hanoi's motorbike-packed streets spills over into the outdoor markets, Hang Gai silk shops, curbside bún chả /bánh mì vendors, and eclectic nightlife scene.
+Rarely at rest, the kinetic energy of Hanoi's motorbike-packed streets spills over into the outdoor markets, Hang Gai silk shops, curbside bun cha /banh mi vendors, and an eclectic nightlife scene.

 Day 2: Bicycle Tour of Dong Ngac & Hanoi